Avijitma123/TemporalStdMaxer/README.md

-## TemporalMaxer: Maximize Temporal Context with only Max Pooling for Temporal Action Localization
+## TemporalStdMaxer: Maximize Temporal Context with only Max Pooling for Temporal Action Localization
 This is the official implementation of the paper [TemporalMaxer](https://arxiv.org/pdf/2303.09055.pdf).

 We release the training and testing code for THUMOS, EPIC-Kitchen 100 (verb, noun), and MultiTHUMOS datasets.